pyscaffold/pyscaffold/docs/dependencies.rst

 while developing.

 .. note:: Test dependencies are internally managed by the test runner,
-    so we don't have to tell Pipenv about them
+    so we don't have to tell Pipenv about them.

 The easiest way of doing so is to add a ``-e .`` dependency (in resemblance with the non-automated workflow) in the default set, and all the other ones in